The Best Hostels in Stockholm

 STF Youth Hostel AF Chapman is a historic sailing ship which has been renovated and converted into a rather unique hostel.
 It is located on the island of Sheppsholmen with a great view over the Royal Palace and the Old City Gamla Stan.

-They offer cozy rooms for 4 or 6 people.
+This Stockholm hostel offers cozy rooms for 4 or 6 people.
 There are bunk beds in all of them and bed linen as well as towels are included in the price.
 Some of the cabins have even been restored back to their original style.

 When weather permits, guests can enjoy an amazing breakfast together with a view from the deck before going off to explore the beautiful island where many museums are located.
 But don’t worry, the hostel won’t sail away while you are out exploring.